What is a Constructive Discharge?

 Consider Contacting an Employment Lawyer Before You Resign

 There are certainly circumstances in which an employee should quit immediately, such as where returning to work could result in an injury or other serious harm.
-However, in most other situations where you believe you have been constructively discharged it is a good idea to contact an employment lawyer to discuss your situation before you quit.
+However, in most other situations where you believe you are being constructively discharged it is a good idea to contact an employment lawyer to discuss your situation before you quit.

-If you would like to schedule an appointment with one of our employment lawyers, please either contact us online or call us at (201) 487-2700.
+If you would like to schedule an appointment with one of our employment lawyers, please feel free to either contact us online or call us at (973) 744-4000.

 For more information, please read our blog article What is a Constructive Discharge?